yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 ## Conclusion

-Starting a new job is hard, but I've adopted a few strategies that have helped.
+Starting a new job is hard, but I've adopted a few strategies that have consistently helped.
 The most important thing I tell myself is to not get too stressed and to give it time- the anxiety and stress at the beginning will eventually pass (and it always does!).